Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Volume/StorageClasses.md

 In Kubernetes, a **StorageClass** provides a way for administrators to define different classes of storage, each with its own parameters and characteristics.
-These classes can be used by users to request persistent storage in a more abstract manner, without needing to know the details of the underlying storage system.

 ### Key Concepts of Storage Classes

 1. **Provisioner**:
-   Each StorageClass has a provisioner that determines how PersistentVolume (PV) objects are created.
-The provisioner is specific to the storage backend, such as AWS EBS, GCE PD, or a network file system.
+   - Each StorageClass has a provisioner that determines how PersistentVolume (PV) objects are created.
+   - The provisioner is specific to the storage backend, such as AWS EBS, GCE PD, or a network file system.

 2. **Parameters**:
-   The parameters section allows customization of storage.
-For example, in a StorageClass for AWS EBS, you can specify the type of volume (`gp2`, `io1`, etc.), the IOPS, or the file system type.
+   - The parameters section allows customization of storage.
+   - For example, in a StorageClass for AWS EBS, you can specify the type of volume (`gp2`, `io1`, etc.), the IOPS, or the file system type.

 3. **Reclaim Policy**:
-   This defines what happens to the storage when the PersistentVolumeClaim (PVC) using the StorageClass is deleted.
-Common options are `Retain`, `Recycle`, or `Delete`.
+   - This defines what happens to the storage when the PersistentVolumeClaim (PVC) using the StorageClass is deleted.
+   - Common options are `Retain`, `Recycle`, or `Delete`.

 4. **Volume Binding Mode**:
    The volume binding mode controls when volume binding and dynamic provisioning occur.
 There are two modes: